Incense In The Wind

 Incense made with bamboo sticks was originally a Mysore tradition, that, under two Mysore businessmen, T.L.
 Upadyaya and Attar Khasim Saheb, became an organised industry which introduced the use of a central bamboo stick around 1900 as a way to simplify and speed up production as it could be taught easily to women who could make the sticks at home..
 Mysore incense with a bamboo stick core was exhibited at the British Empire Exhibition of 1924, and distributed as gifts to influential people in the West.
 As such, incense with bamboo sticks became the most prominent form of incense in India, largely, though not completely, replacing the older dhoop style.
 Mysore incense has recently been granted geographical indication status by the Indian government after an application in 2005 by the All India Agarbathi Manufacturers Association.

 The main method of burning incense in India is the incense stick or agarbathi.
-The basic ingredients of an incense stick are bamboo sticks, paste (generally made of charcoal dust or sawdust and joss/jiggit/gum/tabu powder – an adhesive made from the bark of litsea glutinosa and other trees), and the perfume ingredients – which traditionally would be a masala powder of ground ingredients, though more commonly is a solvent of perfumes and/or essential oils.
+The basic ingredients of an incense stick are bamboo sticks, paste (generally made of charcoal dust or sawdust and joss/jiggit/gum/tabu powder – an adhesive made from the bark of litsea glutinosa and other trees), and the fragrance ingredients – which traditionally would be a masala powder of ground ingredients, though more commonly is a solvent of perfumes and/or essential oils - and increasingly the term masala is being transferred from the finely ground fragrance ingredients to the powder on the outside.
 After the base paste has been applied to the bamboo stick, it is, in the traditional method, while still moist, immediately rolled into and coated with a woody mixture called melnoorva to prevent the finished products from sticking together.
 Melnoorva is usually made from a mixture of charcoal powder and jigat (also called joss powder, jiggat, jiggit) which is fine powdered tree bark.
 It is then left for several days to dry.

 Various resins, such as amber, myrrh, frankincense, and halmaddi are used in traditional masala incense, usually as a fragrant binding ingredient, and these may add their distinctive fragrance to the finished incense.
 Some resins, such as gum Arabic, may be used where it is desirable for the binding agent to have no fragrance of its own.
 Halmaddi has a particular interest to Western consumers, possibly through its association with the popular Satya Nag Champa.
 It is an earth coloured liquid resin drawn from the Ailanthus triphysa tree; as with other resins, it is a viscous semi-liquid when fresh, it hardens to a brittle solid as it evaporates and ages.
 Some incense makers mix it with honey in order to keep it pliable.
 Due to crude extraction methods which resulted in trees dying, by the 1990s the Forest Department in India had banned resin extraction; this forced up the price of halmaddi, so its usage in incense making declined.
 In 2011, extraction was allowed under leasing agreements, which increased in 2013, though production is still sufficiently limited for the resin to sometimes be stolen via improper extraction to be sold on the black market.
 Here is a video made about Haria, in which it is shown how halmaddi is used as a binder and carrier of the fragrant ingredients in the incense.
 The owner says there is no scent to halmaddi itself, though I found there is a scent - mild and neutral, but certainly a scent.